arankun/AspNetProjectStructure/lib/ReadMe.txt

-This folder contains the external/vendor/thirdparty libraries
+This folder contains the external/vendor/thirdparty libraries.